fdch/wp/README.md

 	$ git clone https://github.com/fdch/wp

+You can use [p-](p-) to make your pushes after you edit

+	$ ./p- "useful description regarding your commit"

 # How to update the website

 Mostly everything updatable is on [updates](updates).
 There are also some other [smaller] updatable things in [js/config.js](js/config.js).
 Please read these instructions: